Christoffel Jacobsz van der Laemen: Life

-When he married Maria Michielsen in 1642, the painters Paul Rijckaert and Adriaen Michielsen were witnesses.
+The painters Paul Rijckaert and Adriaen Michielsen were the witnesses to his marriage to Maria Michielsen in 1642.
 The van der Laemen couple had six children.
 The artist must have died between 22 September 1651 and 17 September 1652 as he was recorded present at his daughter's baptism on the first date and his death duties to the Guild were paid before the latter date.

 Work

 Christoffel van der Laemen is known for his merry company scenes depicting elegant figures.
 The compositions reprise many of the themes common in Northern genre painting of the 17th century such as card and backgammon players, brothel scenes, the prodigal son, dancing, music making and scenes of food and drink set in elegant rooms, inns and gardens.